microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

    - Utilize tools like Azure Pricing Calculator and Microsoft Cost Management to perform cost analysis.
 Compare the potential savings of commitment discounts against on-demand pricing.

 5. **Regular review:**
    - Periodically review VM workloads and commitments.
-Adjust Reserved Instances or Savings Plans as needed to align with evolving usage patterns.
+Adjust commitment discounts as needed to align with evolving usage patterns.

 ### Cloud sustainability